top of page

 • Smooth application.

-• Required fewer layers than Crayolas to achieve a smooth look.
+• Require fewer layers than Crayola pencils to achieve a smooth look.

 • Unique colors.